CA Inter Taxation May 2026 exam analysis | CA Intermediate ICAI Exam Review Trends

 Moderate

-On the basis of analysis of CA inter taxation paper, there are the key topics covered in taxation exam related to income tax and GST sections.
+On the basis of the analysis of the CA inter taxation paper, there are key topics covered in the taxation exam related to the income tax and GST sections.

-Many students found paper tough among in recent years.
-Managing time for students became difficult as GST MCQs consume much to attempt.
-Check out table given below describing type of questions in IT and GST section.
+Many students found the paper tough in recent years.
+Managing time for students became difficult as GST MCQs consume a lot of time to attempt.
+Check out the table given below describing the types of questions in the IT and GST sections.

 Section